304 North Cardinal

 Süher Pekinel: Of course.

-Güher Pekinel: After two years in Paris, we wanted to expand our education by learning and discovering the depths and details of German Tradition.
-We wanted to experience Bach in his Culture.
-You couldn’t do so while living in France .
-Today the world is more globalized , borders are more blurry , but then it wasn’t the case.
+Güher Pekinel: After two years in Paris, we wanted to expand our education by learning and discovering the depths and details of German tradition.
+We wanted to experience Bach, Beethoven, Schubert, Schumann in his cultural enviroment.
+We couldn’t discover the dimension of the culture, while living in France .
+Today the world is more globalized, borders are more blurry, but then it wasn’t the case.

 PIANONews: You studied with August Leopolder in Germany, right?

-Süher Pekinel: Yes, He was a representative of Busoni School, which we wanted to study.
+Süher Pekinel: Yes, He was a representative of Busoni School, which we wanted discover.

-When we were in Curtis, Serkin once told us „ Since my hand is different than yours, I cannot teach you on the Instrument.
-He was indeed working genuinely .
-He was philosophizing on the Piano.
+When we were in Curtis, Serkin once told us „ Since my hand is different than yours, I cannot teach you on the instrument.
+He didn’t want to focus on the technical part, he was indeed, working in different range of cultural dimensions like philosophy, literature, painting, etc.

 Güher Pekinel: He was more than a teacher.

-Süher Pekinel: This was the essence of Curtis Institute in Contrast to Juilliard School in New York, which was a Pianist- Fabric.
+Süher Pekinel: This was the essence of Curtis Institute in contrast to Juilliard School in New York, which was a Pianist- Fabric.
 But we wanted to experience this spirit as well.
 We intended to form our own musical journey, in which we wanted to fuse the contradictions.
-New York opened our vision to new Possibilities, Reality and the World.
-In Curtis we used to be in a whole different, even philosophical globe.
+New York opened our vision to new possibilities, realites and to the world.
+In Curtis, we used to be in a whole different, even philosophical globe.

-Güher Pekinel: Therefore, since Curtis wasn’t offering a Master Program then, we went to Juilliard School to absolve a Masters-degree.
-We studied with Adele Marcus , who was from Neuhaus School
+Güher Pekinel: Therefore, since Curtis wasn’t offering a master program at that time, we went to Juilliard School to absolve a masters-degree.
+We studied with Adele Marcus , who was from Russian Neuhaus School.

 The Way to Duo